-1 Restart the computer.

-- 2 Go to Dell.com/support. - Enter the Service Tag or Express Service Code and click Submit. - · ClickDetect Product and follow the instructions on screen, - If you are unable to detect or find the Service Tag, click the Choose from all products. - 4 Choose the Products category from the list.
+- 1 Restart the computer. - 2 Go to Dell.com/support. - 3 Enter the Service Tag or Express Service Code and click Submit. - (i) NOTE: To locate the Service Tag, click Where is my Service Tag? - (1) NOTE: If you cannot find your Service Tag, click Detect My Product.
+Proceed with the instructions on screen.